- To help congregations strengthen their ministry with and for older adults; and

 - A total of 10,000 adults turn 65 each day.
 This pattern is expected to continue for the next twenty years.

 - Most congregations cling to the outdated assumption that youth ministry is the key to church growth, instead of aligning with the growing number of older adults.
+Around just about any congregation in the country, there are as many 60 year olds as there are 6 year olds.

 - The older adult population offers significant, yet untapped outreach potential.